 Thousands of families are still struggling and do not have the financial reserves to weather the economic impacts of COVID-19.
 Across our region, families are forced to make difficult choices between paying for rent, healthcare, utilities, and more.

-This Mother's Day, you can make a difference for families on the edge of becoming houseless.
+This spring, you can make a difference for families on the edge of becoming houseless.

 You can help families make one less difficult choice between paying for rent or healthcare, making their car payment or paying for electricity.
 Your donation to United Way’s Resilient Families Initiative will provide supportive housing services, prioritizing families of color with the highest risk of being displaced and divert them from becoming houseless.